benbahrenburg/benCoding.Map/documentation/index.md

 <h3>removeImageOverlay</h3>
 Using this method you can remove all ImageOverlay created using the addImageOverlay or addImageOverlayFile.
 Simply provide the tag used when creating the ImageOverlay.
 The below example will remove all ImageOverlays with the tag of 42.

+Parameters:
+* tag : Integer - An identifier used to delete all overlays associate with this tag.

 <b>Sample</b>

 <pre><code>